When the cutting edge meets the workpiece, the material is deformed by shearing which results in one of three types of chip formation.

 Shavings arising from pure plastic deformation without fracture resulting in an even chip thickness.
 These provide minimal vibration which is good for the surface smoothness but with the disadvantage that the chips are often long and can interfere with the cutting process..

 Continuous chips with built-up edge

-Chips that occur like continuous chips, but with the difference that cyclic built-up formation results in decreased surface smoothness.
+Chips that occur like continuous chips but with the difference that cyclic built-up formations, deposits of the material that are built til they brake and ar re-build again, results in decreased surface smoothness.